danielhdev/first-dev-steps/README.md

 The sources helping me to learn the basics and making my decision to become a developer easy:

-www.freecodecamp.org and their great HTML and CSS courses. https://javascript.info/ great interactive JS course.
+www.freecodecamp.org and their great HTML and CSS courses.<b>
+https://javascript.info/ great interactive JS course.

 Also the YouTube channels <br>